 Martha Jamsa received her B.F.A. from the University of Minnesota and her M.M. in Flute Performance from the Indiana University School of Music.
 During the past two decades she has been an active member of several major ensembles, including the South Dakota Symphony Orchestra and the Dakota Wind Quintet.
 She has also served as a Substitute Flute/Piccolo player for the Minnesota Orchestra.
 She has taught flute at South Dakota State University, the University of Sioux Falls, Carleton College and Macalester College.
 She has also served on the Board of Directors for several organizations, including the South Dakota Symphony Orchestra and the Upper Midwest Flute Association.

-Jeff Thygeson has performed extensively throughout the United States as soloist, chamber musician and lead guitarist in various bands.
-As a former member of the Minneapolis Guitar Quartet, he has concerto appearances with the Minnesota Orchestra and St. Paul Chamber Orchestra.
-He has also been a top prize winner in several solo guitar competitions.
-Jeff is a graduate of the University of Southern California, having earned a Master of Music degree studying with William Kanengiser and receiving the Pi Kappa Lambda Award.
-Past teaching experience includes community music schools, co-directing and developing one of the nation’s largest high school guitar programs at Hopkins High School and co-authoring the nation’s first comprehensive, multi-genre guitar syllabus for the Minnesota Music Teachers Association.
-In addition to Macalester, Jeff currently teaches Guitar, Guitar Ensemble, Music and Culture, History of Rock & Roll and World Music at St. Catherine University and Anoka Ramsey Community College.
+Jeff Thygeson has performed extensively as a soloist, chamber musician, and lead guitarist in various bands throughout North America.
+Equally at home on nylon, steel-string, and electric guitars, he is an accomplished musician in many styles.
+He has also been a top prize winner in several solo guitar competitions and has been a concerto soloist numerous times.
+Jeff has a Master of Music degree from the University of Southern California, where he received the Pi Kappa Lambda Award and a BA from the University of St. Thomas.
+Jeff is a former member of the Minneapolis Guitar Quartet and recorded the album, Dances of Spain and Argentina, with them.
+Past teaching experience includes community music schools, the University of St. Thomas, co-directing and developing one of the nation’s largest high school guitar programs at Hopkins High School, and co-authoring the nation’s first comprehensive, multi-genre guitar syllabus for the Minnesota Music Teacher’s Association.
+Jeff currently teaches at Macalester College, St. Catherine University, and Anoka-Ramsey Community College.

 Ann Benjamin plays second harp with the Minnesota Orchestra.
 Previously, she was Associate Professor of Harp at Louisiana State University in Baton Rouge, Louisiana and principal harpist with the Shreveport Symphony and Opera Orchestra.